×

 Table of Contents

-What is a Revit family?
+What are Revit families?
 Family in software?
 Are we talking about Revit communities?
 No, definitely not communities!
-A Revit family is just one of the many useful features of Autodesk Revit software and of course, BIM (Building Information Modelling).
+Then what exactly is the Revit family?
+A Revit family is just one of the many useful features of Autodesk Revit software and, of course, BIM (Building Information Modelling).
 Find out what they are and how you can use them for easier modelling in Revit.

 Hierarchy In Revit